SENSEIXENUS2/SENSEIXENUS2.github.io/UctfWriteups/Writeup.md

 <img src='https://github.com/SENSEIXENUS2/Ctf-writeupsScripts/blob/main/assets/Images/Uctf3.jpg' width="450" height="450">

-I noticed that text in the image can be read with the aid of OCR(optical character recognition).I created a script to autosolve it using python(pytessercat module,requests,base64).
+I noticed that text in the image can be read with the aid of OCR(optical character recognition).I created a script to autosolve it using python modules(pytessercat module,requests,base64).
 ### My Approach

 - Submitted a request to the url and submitted the first captcha